Over Your Dead Body (2026 film): Cast

+In addition, Andy Cohen and Kumail Nanjiani have cameo appearances as themselves.

 Production

-In April 2021, an English-version adaptation of The Trip was officially in development, with Tommy Wirkola directing.
+In April 2021, an English-version adaptation of the Norwegian film The Trip was officially in development, with the original's director and co-writer, Tommy Wirkola, attached as director.

 By November 2024, Wirkola was no longer directing the film, with Jorma Taccone serving as the director, and Nick Kocher and Brian McElhaney writing the screenplay.
-Samara Weaving, Jason Segel, Timothy Olyphant, Juliette Lewis, Paul Guilfoyle, and Keith Jardine joined the cast.
+Samara Weaving, Jason Segel, Timothy Olyphant, Juliette Lewis, Paul Guilfoyle and Keith Jardine joined the cast.
 Principal photography began on November 19, 2024, in Tampere, Finland.
+The filming location of the remote cabin was in Siivikkala, Ylöjärvi.

-In May 2025, the film was retitled to Over Your Dead Body with Independent Film Company and Amazon Prime Video acquiring U.S. and international distribution rights respectively.
+In May 2025, the film was retitled to Over Your Dead Body with Independent Film Company and Amazon Prime Video acquiring U.S. and international distribution rights, respectively.

+Release

+Over Your Dead Body premiered at the South by Southwest Film & TV Festival on March 14, 2026, and was released in the United States on April 24, 2026.

+The film released internationally on June 10 that year to Amazon Prime Video.

+Reception

+Box office

+In the United States and Canada Over Your Dead Body was released along with Fuze and Michael.
+It was projected to gross around $3 million from 2,000 theaters in its opening weekend.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 51 out of 100, based on 17 critics, indicating "mixed or average" reviews.